-Arepas are a traditional food in both Venezuela and Colombia but they’re often served a bit differently.
-The word arepa is derived from erepa which actually means corn.
-These corn patties have grown in popularity and I’m so thankful for that since that means they made their way to our house in Central PA!
+Arepas are a traditional food in both Venezuela and Colombia, but they’re often served a bit differently.
+The word arepa is derived from arepa, which actually means corn.
+These corn patties made with corn flour have grown in popularity, and I’m so thankful for that since that means they made their way to our house in Central PA!

-In Colombia, arepas are a staple side dish and are often just served as a bread to accompany the meal. (the same way we in the United States often serve a roll as a side dish).
+Colombian arepa is a staple side dish and is often just served as bread to accompany the meal. (the same way we do in American cuisine, often to serve a roll as a side dish).
 They’re a little flatter than a Venezuelan arepa.
 While they can be split and filled with cheese or eggs, often toppings are just piled on top rather than eating it as a sandwich.

-A Venezuelan arepa is a bit more doughy and often split in half, filled and served as a sandwich!
+A Venezuelan-style arepa is a bit more doughy and often split in half, filled, and served as a sandwich!
 This is how we pretty much always eat arepas when we make them and what I’m focusing on for this post!

 Arepa Sandwich Fillings

-We normally fill our arepas with grilled pork that is thinly sliced, onions, sour cream and sliced avocados.
-I really don’t know why this is our go-to arepa sandwich other than it’s how I made it the first time and we love it so much that we’ve stuck to it!
+We normally fill our arepas with thinly sliced grilled pork or shredded beef, onions, sour cream, and sliced avocados.
+I really don’t know why this is our go-to arepa sandwich other than it’s how I made it the first time, and we love it so much that we’ve stuck to it!

 Don’t feel obligated to make it the way I’m picturing it, though!
 There are so many amazing things you can fill an arepa with!

 The key is to make sure you get pre-cooked cornmeal so you don’t have the gritty taste of regular cornmeal.
 Masarepa and P.A.N. are both pre-cooked cornmeal options that work well for this simple arepa recipe.